interkosmos/fortran-paho/README.md

 FFLAGS = -Wall -Wl,-rpath=./paho.mqtt.c/build/src/ -std=2008
 ```

-## Build the Fortran interface
+## Build the Library
-Clone the repository with Git and use GNU make to build the Fortran interface:
+Clone the repository with Git and use GNU make to build the Fortran interfaces:

 ```
 $ git clone https://github.com/interkosmos/fortran-paho
 $ cd fortran-paho/
-$ make paho
+$ make
 ```

 You can override the default compiler (`gfortran`) by passing the `FC`
 argument, for example:

 ```
-$ make paho FC=gfortran9
+$ make FC=gfortran10
 ```

-Or compile the interface manually:
+Or, compile the source code manually:

 ```
 $ gfortran -c src/paho.f90
 ```

-Add `-lpaho-mqtt3c` to your `LDLIBS` to link Eclipse Paho, for instance:
+Add `libfortran-paho.a -lpaho-mqtt3c` to your `LDLIBS` to link Eclipse Paho, for
+instance:

 ```
-$ gfortran -I/usr/local/include/ -L/usr/local/lib/ -o example example.f90 paho.o -lpaho-mqtt3c
+$ gfortran -I/usr/local/include/ -L/usr/local/lib/ -o example example.f90 libfortran-paho.a -lpaho-mqtt3c
 ```

 ## Examples